 Amanda Silberling is a senior culture writer at TechCrunch.
-She has also written publications including Polygon, MTV, the Kenyon Review, NPR, and the AV Club.
-She also co-hosts Wow If True, a podcast about internet culture.
+She has also written for publications including Polygon, MTV, the Kenyon Review, NPR, and the AV Club.
+She is the co-host of Wow If True, a podcast about internet culture.
 Prior to joining TechCrunch, she worked as a grassroots organizer, museum educator, and film festival coordinator.
 She holds a B.A. in English from the University of Pennsylvania and served as a Princeton in Asia Fellow in Laos.

 Amanda Silberling is a writer, artist, community organizer, and multimedia journalist.